JiangJie/happy-opfs/docs/functions/zip.md

    options?): AsyncVoidIOResult
 ```

-Zip a file or directory.
+Zip a file or directory and write to a zip file.
 Equivalent to `zip -r <zipFilePath> <targetPath>`.

 Use [fflate](https://github.com/101arrowz/fflate) as the zip backend.

-## Parameters
+### Parameters

 | Parameter | Type | Description |
 | ------ | ------ | ------ |